What is a Cumulative Flow Diagram In Safe

 Article Thumbnail

 As a Project Manager, it would be good if you could visualize your tasks.
 If you could understand at which stage of the process your team is presently working in, you can plan the final delivery accordingly.
-Also, when you get this visualization, you can identify how fast your team is working.
+Also, when you get this visualization, you can identify how fast your team works.
 If you feel that things are going a bit slow, you can make the appropriate changes to meet the targets on time.
 Thanks to the Cumulative Flow Diagram as all these things can be made with ease with this diagram.

 CFD – The Knowledge Base: